dominikh/filesize/README.markdown

 * Parsing strings (e.g. "1 GiB") and saving it internally as bytes
 * Handling both SI and binary prefixes
 * Converting from any type and unit to any other (SI to SI, SI to Binary and so on)
-* doing calculatings with filesizes (in a smart way, see Usage for more)
+* doing calculations with filesizes (in a smart way, see Usage for more)
 * filesize.rb also provides some default sizes, like the ones of DVDs

 ## Usage